Is Trading 212 Halal? (2025 Guide)

 Co-Founder

-Quick Answer: Is Trading 212 Halal or Haram?
+Quick Answer — Is Trading 212 Sharia-Compliant?

 Trading 212 is not fully halal due to CFDs, leverage, and riba-based transactions.
 However, if you disable the cash-on-interest feature, only invest in halal stocks and manually screen them; then, investors can use it in a Sharia-compliant way.